128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-fabric        Fabric network for inter-node traffic. external      External network for regular traffic. shared        Network is both &#x27;fabric&#x27; and &#x27;external&#x27;. gre-tunnel    A GRE tunnel.
+- fabric: Fabric network for inter-node traffic.
+- external: External network for regular traffic.
+- shared: Network is both &#x27;fabric&#x27; and &#x27;external&#x27;.
+- gre-tunnel: A GRE tunnel.

 ## `configure authority router node device-interface network-interface vlan`